Victorli888/Interview-Cake/README.md

 ## Method
 ### 1. Use a simple example to understand the problem
-* If needed, put down your thoughts on a piece of paper.**This will help you better plan your approach to the problem**
+* If needed, put down your thoughts on a piece of paper
+* **Helps to find how to approach the problem**